Tax Obligations for Nannies and Other Household Workers

 What if the family I work for doesn’t want to pay taxes?

-If your employer is paying you more than $2,200 in 2020 (or paid your $2,100 in 2019) in a year, they are required by law to withhold taxes.
+If your employer will be paying you more than $2,400 in 2022 (or paid you $2,300 in 2021), they are required by law to withhold taxes.
 We understand you may encounter a family that wants to pay you “under the table.”
 Explain to the family that it is in their best interest (and yours) to pay you legally.
 Some of the following reasons may also help:

-- Your family can take advantage of their employer’s flexible-spending plan (commonly called an FSA) and deduct your salary as a qualifying expense.
+- Your family can take advantage of their employer’s flexible-spending plan (commonly called a Dependent Care FSA) and use your wages as a qualifying expense.

 - Not paying you properly denies funds to your Social Security account, impedes your ability to obtain credit, and leaves you unprotected if you become unemployed.

 - You and your employer have a happier relationship.
-You have a legal, recorded employment history and are eligible for Social Security, Medicare and unemployment assistance.
-Your employer reduces the risk of an IRS audit or hefty fines for being non compliant.
+You have legal, recorded employment history and are eligible for Social Security, Medicare, and unemployment assistance.
+Your employer reduces the risk of an IRS audit or hefty fines for being non-compliant.

-We’re here to help your questions about tax obligations.
-Feel free to call us at (800) 929-9213 or email [email protected] with your questions about tax obliglations, legal responsibilities and now to become compliant with tax, wage and labor laws.
+We are here to help with your questions about nanny tax obligations.
+Feel free to call us at (800) 929-9213 or email [email protected] with your questions about nanny tax responsibilities, legal obligations, and how to become compliant with tax, wage, and labor laws.

 Also, download The Complete Guide to Household Payroll.
 It will help you every step of the way and explain everything you need to do.
 There’s even a handy checklist and payroll calendar at the end of the guide to use as references.